alexakreizinger/styleguidetemplate/index.md

 ### Putting it all together

-So, for example, if you use the following Liquid tags in `pages/dev/dev_punctuation.md`, where `page.audience` is defined in the file's YAML frontmatter and has a value of `dev`:
+So, for example, if you use the following Liquid tags in `pages/dev/dev_punctuation.md`, where `page.audience` is a variable defined in the file's YAML frontmatter and has a value of `dev`:

 ```
 {% assign file = site.data.stylerules.punctuation %}